yimenghuang/solar-energy-fall-2018-qtm2000/README.md

 ## Files:
-- **Data Analytics with R for Solar PV Production Efficiency.pdf:** in-class presentation slides
+- **QTM2000-final-project-presentation.pdf:** in-class presentation slides
-- **QTM Final Project Written Report - Team 1.pdf:** written report
+- **QTM2000-final-project-written-report.pdf:** final written report
 - **yimeng-knn-regression.R:** my portion of R code for cleaning the dataset, exploring and transforming the variables, and building the kNN regression model